jeremydanielestrada/DesignSnap-Edu/README.md

-<h1>A Chrome Extenstion built with groq AI api for chrome enhancements</h1>
+<p>A Chrome Extenstion built with groq AI api for chrome enhancements</p>